blockfirm/pine-api/README.md

     $ npm start
     ```

-## Setting up the fiat rates service
+## Setting up the fiat rate service

+The official Pine app will always use Pine's fiat rate service to ensure a consistent user experience.
+This step is only necessary if you're running the app yourself together with your own node.

 Fiat exchange rates are provided by [BitcoinAverage](https://bitcoinaverage.com) and updated every minute.
-If you're setting up your own node you will need to create a BitcoinAverage account with the *Developer Plan*
+You will need to create a BitcoinAverage account with the *Developer Plan* or higher.
-or higher.

 1. Create a BitcoinAverage account
 2. Get your API key